carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 1. **two configmaps:** `simple-config-ver-1` with older changes and `simple-config-ver-2` with new changes
 2. **two replicasets:**`simple-app-5f94df997b` with no running pods (older one, kapp deleted it's pod) and `simple-app-6757478ff5` with one running pod and it has the news changes of configmap as well.

-**From above two different examples of deploying resurces with `kubectl` and `kapp` we observed that to reflect the new changes of configmap in the deployment we have to manually delete the running pod in the case of `kubectl` while `kapp` does this for us by itself by marking resources as versioned.**
+**From above two different examples of deploying `non-versioned resources` and `versioned resources`, we observed that to reflect the new changes of configmap in the deployment we have to manually delete the running pod in the case of `non-versioned resources` while `kapp` does this for us by itself in the case of `versioned resources`.**

 Annotation [kapp.k14s.io/versioned-keep-original](https://carvel.dev/kapp/docs/v0.49.0/diff/#versioned-resources) can be used in conjuction with the annotation `kapp.k14s.io/versioned` to create two type of resource for versioned resources.
+1. **Versioned resource:** kapp will create resource with the naming convention `<original_name>-ver-n` where `n` increament by `1` on every new update.
+On every new change a new resource will get created.
-1. **Original resource:** kapp will create resource with original name.
+2. **Original resource:** kapp will create resource with original name.
 And whenever new change will happen this resource will get updated as well.
-2. **Versioned resourced:** kapp will create resource with the naming convention `<original_name>-ver-n` where `n` increament by `1` on every new update.
-On every new change a new resource will get created.

 Example:
 ```yaml